Giving Up A Day’s Pay

 Click on GUADP policy for more information, To donate or to enquire about funding contact email@example.com.

-A band of ASLI members plan to cycle from London to Paris to attend the WASLI conference and to raise money for their Special Attendance fund.
+A band of ASLI members cycled from London to Paris to attend the WASLI conference and to raise money for their Special Attendance fund in July 2019.
 The WASLI Special Attendance fund supports those people who are working with the Deaf community but do not have the financial resources to attend conferences, be it deaf or hearing interpreters/interpreter trainers.
-The group’s ambition is to raise funds to enable WASLI to widen participation through this funding scheme.
+The group’s ambition was to raise funds to enable WASLI to widen participation through this funding scheme and they raised £6,111.
+We are very proud of their efforts and were glad to be able to welcome them as they arrived in Paris.